|

 :type n_max_naive: :class:`int`

-:param mdl_map_pep_seqid_thr: To avoid non-sensical mapping of model chains
+mapping of model chains to reference chem

-than 0.0 is provided, minimal criteria for
+provided, minimal criteria for assignment

-assignment becomes a sequence identity of
+becomes a sequence identity of

 *mdl_map_pep_seqid_thr* and at least